 The UNPIVOT Transformation in SSIS is used to convert the DE Normalized data into a more normalized version, which is similar to SQL UNPIVOT.
-The SSIS UNPIVOT Transformation acts precisely opposite to Pivot Transformation.
+The SSIS UNPIVOT Transformation acts precisely opposite to Pivot.

-Please refer to Pivot Transformation in SSIS article to understand, How to Convert Normalized data to DE Normalized data.
+Please refer to the Pivot Transformation article to understand, How to Convert Normalized data to DE Normalized data.

-Consider the below data as our source data
+Consider the below data as our SSIS unpivot transformation source data

 UNPIVOT Transformation in SSIS Example